Measurement of the Newton's cooling law time-constant by Arduino: an idea for STEM education in High Schools: Conclusions

 \section{Conclusions}

-Due to COVID-19 pandemic, laboratories of schools and universities weren't accessible.
-To overcame the problem it's possible to organize laboratory activities made at home using easily accessible materials and exploiting resources as smartphones physics apps, on-line tools and devices, as for example, the Arduino board.

-In this paper it has been shown a technique to measure the Newton's cooling law time-constant by Arduino.
-The article goal is to encourage teachers to propose the experiment to their students in order to carry on the laboratory practice even in this pandemic period.
-In particular we encurage to repeat the experiment changing the body (water in this case) and enviroment conditions, in order to estimate the time constant for several materials and conditions.
+In this paper a technique has been presented to measure the Newton’s cooling law time-constant by using an Arduino.
+The article goal is to encourage teachers to propose the experiment to their students in order to carry on laboratory practice even in this pandemic period.
+In particular we encourage readers to replicate the experiment changing the body (water in this case) and environment conditions in order to estimate the time-constant for several materials and conditions.

-Lastly, thanks to its low-cost, the usage of Arduino for physics experiments can also be useful in school laboratories not adequately equipped (obsolete or non-functioning instrumentation, poor assortment, lack in maintenance, missing catalog) even when the COVID-19 emergency is over.